Nas: 2013–2019: Nasir and The Lost Tapes 2

 In April 2018, Kanye West announced on Twitter that Nas's twelfth studio album will be released on June 15, also serving as executive producer for the album.
 The album was announced the day before release, titled Nasir.

+Nas also acted as the executive producer for 2019 Hindi-language film Gully Boy, a film loosely based on the lives of Indian-origin rappers Divine and Naezy.
+Subsequently, on 20 August 2019, Nas's Mass Appeal Records and Universal Music India launched their subsidiary Mass Appeal India and signed Divine.
+Nas also featured on Divine's sophomore album under the label, Punya Paap, on the track "Walking Miracle" alongside Cocoa Sarai.

 Following the release of Nasir, Nas confirmed he would return to completing a previous album, including production from Swizz Beatz and RZA.
 This project was released as The Lost Tapes 2 on July 19, 2019, which included production from Kanye West, Pharrell Williams, Swizz Beatz, The Alchemist, and RZA.
 This album was a sequel to Nas's 2002 release, The Lost Tapes.

 2020–present: Collaborations with Hit-Boy and DJ Premier

 In August 2020, Nas announced that he would be releasing his 13th album.
 On August 13, he revealed the album's title, King's Disease.
 The album, executive-produced by Hit-Boy, was preceded by the lead single, "Ultra Black", a song detailing perseverance and pride "despite the system".
 The album won the Grammy Award for Best Rap Album at the 63rd Annual Grammy Awards, becoming Nas's first Grammy.
 The sequel album, King's Disease II, was released on August 6, 2021, and included the song "Nobody" featuring Lauryn Hill.
 King's Disease II debuted at number-three on the U.S. Billboard 200, becoming Nas's highest-charting album since 2012.
 On December 24, Nas released the album Magic.
 It is his third album executive produced by Hit-Boy, and includes guest appearances from ASAP Rocky and DJ Premier.

 Nas's third installment in the King's Disease series, King's Disease III, was released the following year.
 Like its two predecessors, King's Disease III was mainly produced by Hit-Boy; however, it was notably Nas's first studio album to forgo any guest appearances from outside artists.
 Upon release, King's Disease III would become one of the most critically acclaimed albums of Nas's career, becoming his highest-scoring new studio album on review aggregator Metacritic and receiving critical praise for the cohesion of Hit-Boy's production with Nas's storytelling and lyricism.
 Praising King's Disease III, British music publication NME stated that Nas, "three decades in, [is] still a force to be reckoned with", while Marcus Shorter of Consequence would write that the album was Nas's and Hit-Boy's "most focused and confident collaboration" and that Nas was "at peace with his legacy, life, and the fact that old age is inevitable".